Gabon kit man arrested after sex abuse allegations

 One alleged victim told The Guardian that sexual abuse of minors in Gabonese football has been the 'reality for decades'.

-However, it is not just football that affected by paedophilia claims/allegations - with an official from tennis and another from taekwondo also have been arrested in recent weeks following accusations made against them.
+However, it is not just football that has been affected by paedophilia claims - with two tennis officials and another from taekwondo having been arrested in recent weeks following accusations made against them.

 In court earlier this month, taekwondo official Martin 'Chaka' Aveira admitted having abused minors in the sport.